Choice of V for V-Fold Cross-Validation in Least-Squares Density Estimation: Discussion

+\fauxparagraph{Choice of a model selection procedure} Choosing among procedures of the form $\mh(\CV)$, as defined by Eq.~\eqref{eq.def.mhCVgal}, requires to take into account three quantities: \begin{itemize} \item \emph{the bias} of $\CV(m)$ as an estimator of the risk of $\ERM_m$ for every $\mM_n$, or equivalently, the \emph{overpenalization factor} $C$, which usually drives the performance at first order when $n \to +\infty$, as in Theorem~\ref{thm.oracle-penVF.cas_reel}.
+The simulation experiments of Section~\ref{sec.simus} also show that varying $C$ can strongly change the performance of the procedure.
+In all settings considered in the paper, some $C^{\star}_n$ exists (the optimal overpenalization constant) such that the performance decreases for $C \in [0,C^{\star}_n]$ and increases for $C>C^{\star}_n$ (Figure~\ref{fig.surpen.LS-Dya2.n500}).

+Note that $C^{\star}_n$ strongly depends on the setting, and can also vary with $V$ when using $V$-fold penalization (in particular from $V=2$ to $V\geq 5$).
+In the nonparametric case, when $n \to +\infty$, Theorem~\ref{thm.oracle-penVF.cas_reel} shows that $C^{\star}_n \sim 1$.
+On the contrary, in the parametric case, when $n \to +\infty$, it is known that a BIC-type penalty performs better, hence $C^{\star}_n \to +\infty$.
+For a finite sample size, Section~\ref{sec.simus} and \citet{Liu_Yan:2011} show that some nonparametric settings can be ``practically parametric'', that is, $C^{\star}_n$ can be much larger than~$1$.

+\item \emph{the variance} of increments $\CV(m) - \CV(m')$ drives the performance $\mh(\CV)$ at second order, according to the heuristic of Section~\ref{sec.oracle.key-quant}, which suggests that this variance should be minimized, at least for a given ``good enough'' value of the overpenalization factor $C$.

+\item \emph{the computational complexity} of the procedure $\mh(\CV)$, that we want to minimize---for a given statistical performance---, or on which some upper bound is given---fixed budget. \end{itemize}

+\fauxparagraph{$V$-fold cross-validation} The paper analyzes how the aboves three terms depend on $V$ when $\CV=\CV^{\mathrm{VFCV}}_V$ is a $V$-fold cross-validation procedure, under assumption \eqref{hyp.part-reg.exact}.
+First, by Lemma~\ref{le.penVF-VFCV}, its overpenalization factor is $\CteVFCV(V) = 1 + 1/[2(V-1)] \in [1,3/2]$, which decreases to 1 as $V$ increases to $+\infty$.
+Second, by Theorem~\ref{theo.variance.penVF}, its variance decreases as $V$ increases.
+Theoretical and empirical arguments in Sections~\ref{sec.variance} and~\ref{sec.simus} show that the variance almost reaches its minimal value by taking, say, $V=5$ or $V=10$.
+Third, by Section~\ref{sec.algo}, its computational complexity is proportional to $V$ in general; in the least-squares density estimation setting, it can be reduced to $(n+V^2) \card(\Lambda_m)$ .

-The most common advices for choosing $V$ in the literature \cite[for instance][Section~7.10.1]{Has_Tib_Fri:2001v2009} are between $V=5$ and $V=10$.
-This article provides clear evidence why taking $V$ larger does not reduce the variance significantly.
-Concerning the bias, Lemma~\ref{le.penVF-VFCV} shows $5$-fold (resp. $10$-fold) cross-validation corresponds to overpenalization by a factor $1+1/8$ (resp. $1+1/18$), which is likely to be a good amount in many cases; in our simulation experiments, the best overpenalization factor is even larger, see also \cite{Arl:2008a}.
+These three results can explain why the most common advices for choosing $V$ in the literature \citep[for instance][Section~7.10.1]{Bre_Spe:1992,Has_Tib_Fri:2001v2009} are between $V=5$ and $V=10$.
+Indeed, taking $V$ larger does not reduce the variance significantly---with almost no impact on the risk of the final estimator---, and it reduces the overpenalization factor although $C^{\star}_n$ is often larger than $\CteVFCV(10)=19/18$ or $\CteVFCV(5)=9/8$.
+So, if $C^{\star}_n$ is not much larger than $1+1/8$, which is likely to occur in many nonparametric settings, taking $V=5$ or $10$ can be close to be optimal.

-Note however our results are only valid for some least-squares algorithms, and it is reported in the literature \cite{Arl_Cel:2010:surveyCV} that $V$-fold cross-validation behaves differently as a function of $V$ in other settings.